Top 10 Things To See and Do in Bruges, Belgium

 Basilica of the Holy Blood

-The Basilica of the Holy Blood in Bruges houses nothing less than a relic of Christ himself: his very blood, collected by Joseph of Arimathea and brought to Belgium from the Holy Land.
+The Basilica of the Holy Blood in Bruges is said to house the blood of Christ, collected by Joseph of Arimathea and brought to Belgium from the Holy Land.
 It sounds deeply religious, and Christian visitors will feel that way.
-However, the basilica is also worth experiencing regardless of faith, as it is stunning in its simplicity, its masterly decorations and historic value.
-It consists of two chapels; the one on the lower level is austere with very little decoration.
-Meanwhile the Gothic upper level is alive with color and detail.
-Every day at fixed hours, the cloth with the holy blood of Christ is revered and visitors can queue up to touch or kiss it, and feel utterly blessed.
+However, the basilica is also worth experiencing regardless of faith.
+Stunning in its simplicity, it has some masterly decorations and historic value.
+It consists of two chapels; the one on the lower level is austere with very little decoration, while the Gothic upper level is alive with colour and detail.
+Every day at fixed hours, visitors can queue up to touch or kiss the cloth with the holy blood on.

-Imagine yourself back in time, in a place of peace and tranquility at The Béguinage in Bruges.
-Tiny white plastered houses surround a courtyard where yellow daffodils bloom in spring and the occasional nun hurries towards the chapel when mass is about to begin.
-This béguinage was founded in 1245, and still resembles medieval times.
-This pure, untouched part of Bruges is perfect to unwind, leave behind the city’s buzz for one beautiful moment and become totally zen.
+Imagine yourself back in time, in a place of peace and tranquility.
+A beguinage is an architectural complex created to house lay religious women.
+This one, founded in 1245, still looks medieval, with tiny white plastered houses surround a courtyard where yellow daffodils bloom in spring and the occasional nun hurries towards the chapel when mass is about to begin.
+This pure, untouched part of Bruges is a perfect spot to unwind, leave behind the city’s buzz for one beautiful moment and become totally zen.

 Museum-Gallery Xpo: Salvador Dalí

-Whenever you happen to be on a city trip in beautiful Bruges, don’t forget to pay this permanent exhibition on Salvador Dalí a visit.
-Located in the city’s most prestigious building, the Belfry, this exhibition is an experience you won’t easily find in other museums.
-An audiovisual spectacle with sensational and dramatic decor, it represents not only Dalí’s work but the man’s character and vision of life as well.
-A fantastic collection of graphic works, sculptures, aquarelles and drawings are there to be marveled at while bathing in a golden and pink light.
-An unforgettable experience.
+Located in the Belfry, Bruges’s most prestigious building, this exhibition is an experience you won’t find elsewhere.
+An audiovisual spectacle with sensational and dramatic decor, it represents not only Dalí’s work but the character and vision of the artist’s life as well.
+A fantastic collection of graphic works, sculptures, aquarelles and drawings are on display, all bathed in a golden and pink light.

-If you’re lucky enough to be in Belgium when it’s not raining, and want to spend a day in Bruges, you should opt for a beautiful walk among the city’s remaining windmills.
-Four old, romantic looking windmills are still located alongside the old moat and medieval city gates, on Bruges’ original city wall, now covered with lush green grass.
-Around here are perfect spots for a summery picnic.
-The Sint Janshuysmill was built in the 1770s and still grinds grain, and two of the mills have small museums inside.
-But it is the walk itself which visitors will enjoy most; quiet, green and overlooking the historic city center on one side and the grand canal with charming houseboats on the other.
-Beautiful photos are assured.
+If you’re lucky enough to be in Bruges when it’s not raining, opt for a beautiful walk among the city’s remaining windmills.
+Four old, romantic-looking windmills still stand alongside the old moat and medieval city gates, on Bruges’s original city wall.
+Here you’ll find the perfect spot for a summer picnic.
+The Sint Janshuysmill was built in the 1770s and still grinds grain, while two of the mills have small museums inside.
+But it is the walk itself that visitors will enjoy most; quiet, green and overlooking the historic city centre on one side and the grand canal with charming houseboats on the other.

 Rococo Lace Store